-Activities under the PBV program are subject to HUD environmental regulations at 24 CFR parts 50 and 58.
-The responsible entity is responsible for performing the federal environmental review under the National Environmental Policy Act of 1969 (42 U.S.C.
+When an environmental review is required, the responsible entity is responsible for performing the federal environmental review under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.).
-HHA may not enter into an AHAP contract nor enter into a HAP contract until it has complied with the environmental review requirements.
+HHA may not enter into an AHAP nor a HAP contract until it has complied with the environmental review requirements.